 Make a window fullscreen.(Mod + E)

 Switch to Workspace 2 containing xsane (Mod +2 or Mod + R. arrow)

 Note: xsane was started from xterm; the xsane windows are floating (set via Quirk in ~/.spectrwm.conf)

 I liked i3 quite a lot and used it for a time.
 Configuration is simple since it is done in a plain text file.
-In many ways it is similar to Spectrwm but the way the windows are arranged is slightly different. i3 seems to be better known than Spectrwm with a larger following However, it has some slighly irritating idosyncracies, and having tried out both of them fairly extensively I find I prefer Spectrw..
+In many ways it is similar to spectrwm but the windows are arranged i differently. i3 seems to be better known than Spectrwm with a larger following However, it has some slighly irritating idosyncracies, and having tried out both of them fairly extensively I find I prefer Spectrw..
 For my reasons see the detailed comparison of Spectrwm and i3 .

 This has a large user base and a helpful mailing list.
 It has many of the features I want and is quite similar to Spectrwm but is let down by its being configured in Haskell, which makes any configuration beyond the most basic a major undertaking requiring hours of research on the internet.
 There is also a large disk space overhead required to house the libraries needed for said configuration.
 For these reasons Xmonad loses out to its competitors, at least for me.